 No classic car restoration can be accomplished without sufficient space and many projects have been abandoned for lack of enough room to work efficiently.
-You need a garage or some other enclosed space if you expect to do a restoration.
+You need a garage or some other enclosed space if you expect to do a complete car restoration.

 To properly restore a car you must own a good selection of screwdrivers, pliers, socket and open-end wrenches (metric, if your car is foreign).
 If your buying a new set of wrenches, there are several brands of good quality wrenches that have a lifetime warranty.
 Tools can take a beating and it's good to get their replacements at no cost.
 You will also need sheet metal scissors, drills, wire brushes and electrical tools (drill, grinder, sabre saw, etc).
 Get a good, sturdy bench vise that has jaws at least 3 inches wide.
 It's hard to imagine working on automotive components without one.